-Carrie Patterson is in her first year as an assistant coach at Coastal Carolina University.
+Carrie Patterson is in her second year as an assistant coach at Coastal Carolina University.

 Patterson came to Coastal from the University of Missouri where she spent the 2012 and 2013 seasons as the director of women's soccer operations.
 In her role with the Tigers, Patterson helped with all facets of the day-to-day aspects of the program, including spearheading the team's travel and game day operations.

 In addition to her work with the Tigers, Patterson also coaches at Sporting Columbia, S.C., where she is the competitive coach for the U12 Academy team, an assistant coach with the U18 Girls squad and a provider of private lessons.

 Patterson was an All-American player at Georgia from 2006-2009.
 She was a four-time All-Southeastern Conference first team selection and earned All-America second team honors from the National Soccer Coaches Association of America and Soccer Buzz in 2007.
 In 2006, Patterson took home SEC Freshman of the Year honors and was a Soccer Buzz Freshman All-American.
 She still stands as the Bulldogs' all-time leader in points, goals and multiple goal games and ranks second in career assists.

 Following her collegiate playing days, Patterson was drafted by the Philadelphia Independence of Women's Professional Soccer in 2010.
 She then signed with Vancouver Whitecaps FC of the W-League in 2011, where she helped the squad advance to the Final Four.

 Prior to Mizzou, Patterson spent time as the Social Media Manager at Atlanta Cycling.
 With the organization, she created educational and awareness campaigns designed to drive revenue and build brand presence.